microsoft/cobalt/infra/templates/github-actions-bootstrap-iac-cicd/README.md

 ### Deploying the Infrastructure

-Now that Azure and GitLab have been configured to support the Terraform deployment, you will need to do the following to actually deploy the environment.
+Now that Azure and Github have been configured to support the Terraform deployment, you will need to do the following to actually deploy the environment.

 **Trigger IAC Pipeline**

 You are now ready to kick off a deployment of the IAC pipeline!
-You can do this through the GitLab UI.
+You can do this through the Github actions UI.

 ### Rotate Service Principal Passwords

-If the need arises to rotate the credentials for any of the generated service principals, the following command can be used to quickly rotate the credentials and also update all configuration in GitLab:
+If the need arises to rotate the credentials for any of the generated service principals, the following command can be used to quickly rotate the credentials and also update all configuration in Github:

 ```bash
 # configure environment (.envrc.template)